nop33/si/src/content/member/chiara-gerosa/index.md

   linkedin: http://linkedin.com/in/chiaragerosa
 disableDetailPage: true
 ---
-Chiara is a Policy Advisor for the UK Government's Counter-Disinformation Unit.
+Chiara is a Policy Advisor in the UK Government's Counter Disinformation Unit.
 She holds an MSc in Security Studies from the University College London (UCL) and a BSc in Political Science and International Relations from Università Cattolica in Milan.

 Chiara volunteers for SI in the development of content and resources targeted at policymakers.